New York Workers’ Compensation Attorneys Serving the Bronx

 Year after year, our attorneys have been recognized as the best by many different legal organizations and publications, including Super Lawyers, U.S. News & World Report, and more.
 Our partners are members of the Million Dollar Advocates Forum, an honor conferred solely on attorneys who secure verdicts and settlements of more than $1 million on behalf of clients.

-Please call Maggiano, DiGirolamo & Lizzi at (212) 543-1600 today for a free case review.
-Our workers’ compensation lawyers serve clients in Manhattan and all of New York City, as well as other areas of New York.
+Please call Maggiano, DiGirolamo & Lizzi at (212) 543-1600 today for a FREE case review.
+Our Bronx New York workers’ compensation lawyers serve clients in the Bronx and all of New York City..